Robin Swann votes against budget - leaked letter to Executive colleagues warns of dire cuts to heath service

-Robin Swann votes against budget - leaked letter to Executive colleagues warns of dire consequences for health service
+Robin Swann votes against budget - leaked letter to Executive colleagues warns of 2% cut to health

 Mr Swann told executive colleagues that it “would result in potentially irreparable damage to health and care services”, place patients “at significantly greater risk of coming to actual harm” and multiply “the already intolerable pressures on staff”.